JohnXLivingston/peertube-plugin-livechat/support/documentation/content/documentation/admin/settings.en.md

 When pressing the «List rooms» button, all existing chatrooms will be listed.
 You can then find them and moderated them.

+## Federation

+Following settings concern the fedration with other Peertube instances, and other fediverse softwares.

+### Don't display remote chats

+By checking this setting, your instance will never display chats from remote videos.

+### Don't publish chat information

+By checking this setting, your instance will not publish chat information on the fediverse.
+Remote Peertube instances will not be aware that they are chat rooms associated to your videos.

+**Please note**: if you already had chats in progress, it is possible that the information has already been published.
+You will have to wait for the next video update before the information is unpublished.
+Also, if you disable this setting, you'll have to wait for the videos to be updated before the information are published again.
+This update happens among others when a live event resumes or stops.

+**Please note**: this setting only affects the publication of information via the ActivityPub protocol.
+It will not prevent a remote application from otherwise detecting the presence of chats, and trying to connect to it.

 ## Chat behaviour

 ### Room type